Autism. Nearly 80 years on from the original misunderstandings in the 1940s. So, what's changed, in research? Almost everything.

 https://www.ncbi.nlm.nih.gov/pubmed/31763860 is a 2020 paper from the APA in the US.
 Comprehensive systematic review.
 In other words, very serious research indeed, to very high standards.
 It looked at many different kinds of 'treatments' for autism.
 Including this type of intensive behaviourism. "...when effect estimation was limited to RCT designs and to outcomes for which there was no risk of detection bias, no intervention types showed significant effects on any outcome."
 In other words, they haven't been shown to work.
 It's not getting better, is it... on we go...

-https://www.altteaching.org/wp-content/uploads/2019/11/TRICARE-Autism-Report.pdf US Military.
+https://www.altteaching.org/wp-content/uploads/2019/11/TRICARE-Autism-Report.pdf US Military - Department of Defense.
 Not exactly a group of 'autism activists', eh.
 Couldn't find much evidence of anything at all happening when ABA was done to children. " ...The majority of TRICARE beneficiaries (76 percent – parent form) had little to no change in symptom presentation over the course of 12 months of ABA services, with an additional nine percent demonstrating worsening symptoms".If you are paying for ABA or PBS 'treatments' for autistic people, it's wise to be aware of this type of Government level research showing that you might as well be buying the children a lollipop (generalising).
 PS, buying a lollipop is not an actual recommendation, to be clear.

 Useful paper from a philosopher and an ethicist about the lack of ethical integrity involved in normalising autistic children to make them fit better into society's structures, at https://muse.jhu.edu/article/753840/pdf?

 Autism isn't a disease, so treating autism itself has always made no sense at all.
 I know this takes some thinking about.
 But ABA and its pals, always unproven as hypotheses, do worse than a potentially harmless nothing: